 • The Federal Ministry for Economic Affairs and Energy (BMWi)

 • The Federal Ministry of Education and Research (BMBF)

 • The Federal Office for Radiation Protection (BfS)

-Furthermore, GRS works on contracts from the Land authorities, the Federal Environment Agency (BA) and the Technischen Überwachungs-Vereinen (TÜV).
+Furthermore, GRS works on contracts from the Land authorities, the Federal Environment Agency (UBA) and the Technischen Überwachungs-Vereinen (TÜV).
 An important international customer is the European Commission.

 Shareholders and Administrative Bodies

 46% of GRS are owned by the Federal Republic of Germany, another 46% by the Technische Überwachungsvereine (TÜV).
 The Länder of North Rhine-Westphalia and Bavaria hold 4% of the shares each.